newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

 # Capturing Other Interesting Failures

-You can use the Kasten grafana dashboard to obtain other interesting alert
+It's worth noting that Kasten deploys an instance of Grafana when it is installed.
+You can use the Kasten Grafana dashboard to obtain other interesting alerts.

 ## Not using more than 50 % of catalog pvc
 For instance, perhaps you want to generate an alert if your cluster's storage is over 50% utilized: